Tonaion02/PathFindingAI/README.md

 - Idle: a simple routine to explore the area when there isn't many information about the target position.

 ***
+## Try the demo

+To compile the repository, you must use premake5.

+I developed this demo in vs2017.

+***
 ## Files
 The AI is developed in the following files:
 - a.cpp